 We do not know the exact cause of ADHD.
-The leading theory is that ADHS is an inherited neurodevelopmental disorder.
+The leading theory is that ADHD is an inherited neurodevelopmental disorder.
 Contributing factors may include:

 - neurophysiology – which includes differences in brain anatomy, electrical activity and metabolism

-- genetics – some research suggests possible gene mutations may be present
+- genetics – some research suggests possible gene changes may be present

-- drugs – the child’s mother having used nicotine or cocaine during pregnancy
+- drugs – exposure to nicotine or cocaine during pregnancy

-- lead – chronic exposure to low levels of the metal lead may influence behaviour and brain chemistry
+- lead – chronic exposure to low levels of lead may influence behaviour and brain chemistry

-- lack of early attachment – if a baby does not bond with their parent or caregiver, or has traumatic experiences related to the attachment, this can contribute to their inattention and hyperactivity
+- lack of early attachment – if a baby does not bond with their parent or caregiver, or has traumatic experiences related to attachment, this may contribute to their inattention and hyperactivity.

 A child with post-traumatic stress disorder may have symptoms similar to ADHD, but will need different treatment.